-In 1845, the new counties of Macon and Audrain joined in with Boone, Callaway, Randolph, and Howard to make a larger 2nd Circuit.
+In 1845, the new counties of Macon and Audrain were added, joining in with Boone, Callaway, Randolph, and Howard to make a larger 2nd Circuit.

 The second Boone County Courthouse was built in 1847, and measured 84 feet by 51 feet.
 Designed by William Jewell, the court appropriated \$15,000 for the building.